juagargi/scion/tools/hummbwtester/README.md

 Hummingbird clients derive reservations from `/share/gen` master keys rather than using the redemption service.
 Each Hummingbird client chooses a random nonzero 22-bit reservation ID when it starts and reuses it across reservation renewals.

-The runner currently uses fixed experiment settings:
-1 Mbps payload rate, 600-second duration, and Hummingbird parameters `1000,10s,1000`.
-Change the runner constants if a different workload is required.
+Client workload and reservation settings are read from the JSON configuration.

 ## Configuration